AdrianArnaiz/AdrianArnaiz/content/home/awards.md

   #  color: '#0053D6'
   #  text_color_light: true
 ---
+### FPU PhD Fellowship (Declined)
+2021 - ***Spanish Goverment - Universities Ministry***
+> 📚 *Doctoral Fellowship given by Spanish Goverment.
+FPU20/03687.
+Grants for pre-doctoral contracts for the completion of doctoral theses, in Spanish Universities.*

 ### Extraordinary Award of Degree in Computer Engineering
 2019 - ***Council of the University of Burgos***